irmen/raycaster/Readme.md

 ## Todo

-- sprite clipping instead of removal when they get to near
 - make the camera height flexible (instead of sitting exactly in the middle) - head bob ? jumping?